freeCodeCamp/CurriculumExpansion/challenge-style-guide.md

 Challenges should have the minimum number of tests necessary to verify that a camper understands a concept.

-Our goal is not to cover every corner case, nor is it to teach the camper best practices.
-Our goal is to communicate the single point that the challenge is trying to teach.
+Our goal is to communicate the single point that the challenge is trying to teach, and test that they have understood that point.

 ## Writing instructions